-In today’s case, some homeowners knew the tree lawn was theirs, but their failure to appreciate the limits of their rights led to a suit against the city.
+In today’s case, homeowners Gene and Joan Foote knew the tree lawn was theirs, but their failure to appreciate the limits of their rights led to a suit against the city.
 It seems that the city was improving the street, and its plan included the removal of four trees from the Foote’s tree lawn.
 The homeowners demanded compensation, arguing that the city’s removal of the beautiful trees amounts to a “taking” of property under the 5th Amendment, a “taking” for which they must be paid.
 A trial court agreed with them.

 The Minnesota Supreme Court reversed the decision.
 It explained that the Footes, like any owner, was entitled to use all of his or her property right to the centerline of the street.
 However, the property was owned subject to a public easement (that’s why a deed always says “subject to all legal highways, easements and other restrictions of record”).
 In other words, the owner’s use of the land had to yield to the public easement of the highway.

 Here, the city was merely using more of its highway right-of-way by expanding the street.
 As long as it remained within the bounds of its easement — which usually extends beyond pavement for a distance — the city could remove trees and other of the owner’s property to the extent needed for the public’s enjoyment of the easement.
 The removal of the trees let the public enjoy the easement, and no money was due the property owner because of it.